-"Meanwhile, Saul was still breathing out murderous threats against the Lord's disciples. . . .
-He fell to the ground and heard a voice say to him, 'Saul, Saul, why do you persecute me?'"
-(Acts 9:1, 4, NIV)
+"Meanwhile, Saul (before he became Paul) was still breathing out murderous threats against the Lord's disciples. . . . " (Acts 9:1, New Internation Version Bible)

 What tribe of Israel was he from?

-In his youth, what kind of education did he receive and who taught him?
+In his youth, what kind of education did Paul receive?

-"'My manner of life from my youth, which was spent from the beginning among my own nation at Jerusalem, all the Jews know .
-They knew me from the first, if they were willing to testify, that according to the strictest sect of our religion I lived a Pharisee.' " (Acts 26:4 - 5, NKJV)
+"'My manner of life from my youth, which was spent from the beginning among my own nation at Jerusalem, all the Jews know . . . that according to the strictest sect of our religion I lived a Pharisee.' " (Acts 26:4 - 5, NKJV)

 How zealous was Paul for Judaism?

-What did God want to accomplish through the life of the apostle Paul?
+What did God want to accomplish through him?

-After his conversion, did it take Paul a long time to become an effective speaker?
+After his conversion, did it take Paul a long time to preach?

-How did Paul escape Damascus when he received his first DEATH THREAT?
+How did Paul escape his first death threat?

-Once converted, was Paul readily accepted by believers and apostles in Jerusalem?
+Was he readily accepted by believers in Jerusalem?

 "When he had come to Jerusalem, he attempted to join the disciples; and they were all afraid of him, for they did not believe that he was a disciple."
 (Acts 9:26, NRSV)

-How were Paul and Silas freed from a Philippian jail cell?
+How were Paul and Silas freed from a jail?